WestDRI/wgpages/content/chapel2/chapel-07-timing.md

 the following lessons.

 But first, we need a quantitative way to measure the performance of our code.
-Perhaps the easiest way to do this is to use the UNIX command `time`:
+Perhaps the easiest way to do this is to use the Unix command `time`:

 ```sh
 $ time ./juliaSetSerial --n=500